-I live in Milton, Florida, with my amazing wife Shadow and our son Tennyson.
+I live in Milton, Florida, with my amazing wife Shadow, our son Tennyson and our daughter Tannalee.

 Along with being a good Christian, I have five main goals in life.
 The first three are to (1) be a good father, (2) be a good husband, and (3) be a good teacher.
 The fourth and fifth goals are to (4) go fast and (5) win races.

-My brother Joseph and I drive race cars, Dirt Late Models to be specific.
+My brother Joseph, our friend Jesse, and I drive race cars, Dirt Late Models to be specific.
 Our weeknights are spent working on our cars, and on most weekends you can find us at a dirt track competing in the sport we love supported by a crew of family, friends, and fans.

 Much like breathing, racing is something I’ve always done.
 Whether it was watching my father, driving my own car, or working on my brother’s, for as long as I can remember, racing has played a significant role in my life.

 My father drove race cars when I was a kid.
 Through Daddy, my brothers and I learned what it meant to be racers.
 We spent countless hours with him in the race shop, and we tagged along with him on hundreds of trips to dirt tracks across the Southeast.